-The California Probate Inventory and Appraisal Process
+The Inventory and Appraisal Process

-The Inventory and Appraisal is a key part to probating a decedent’s estate.
-When taking the inventory of real property, it is important to check all title documents to make sure the decedent’s proper percentage of ownership is listed and whether it is subject to probate.
-It is important that all assets are correctly identified.
-An asset with an incorrect description such as an error in the legal description of real property, can create problems down the road.
+Inventory and appraisal is a key part of probating a decedent’s estate.
+Therefore, when taking the inventory of real property, it is important to check all title documents to determine 1) the decedent’s proper percentage of ownership; and 2) whether the asset is subject to probate.
+Unfortunately, an incorrectly detailed asset, such as real property with an error in the legal description, can create problems down the road.
 Luckily, if the representative discovers an incorrect value or description of an asset, they can use a corrective inventory and appraisal form.